acousticrobot/web-16/_pages/toki-pona/lesson-19-syllables-3.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_24.jpg" caption="soweli Kijetesantakalu" %}

 I'm drawing this out here in different color pens for demonstration purposes, but you can try doing your sketching with a light colored pencil first, or tracing from your sketches onto a new sheet for the final drawing.
 As I make the final drawing, I'm going to drop the head down slightly over the top of the cartouche, and fill in the details.

-I really could go on forever like this, we didn't even look at a four column grid, but let's call done done and go look at commands.